Buco7854/filehive/README.md

 Do not name a directory the same as this path, for example if you have a 'test' subdirectory directly after `dir`, just don't name the `static_path` 'test'.
 This serves files under `./src/public`.
 It is in no way related to the directory that filehive will serve (`dir`).

-⚠️**Warning:** If the default value is changed, you must also update it in the error templates located at `./src/public/errors/`.

 Default is `"/filehive-internal/static"`.